-- 40. On the final on-site day, all senior agency leaders and the Chair of the LSCB will be invited to meet with the inspection team to hear the provisional findings and the supporting evidence.
+- 42. On the final on-site day, all senior agency leaders and the person responsible for independent scrutiny of the multi-agency safeguarding arrangements will be invited to meet with the inspection team to hear the provisional findings and the supporting evidence.
 There will be 'no surprises' as inspectors will have shared main strengths and areas for development throughout the inspection at KIT meetings.
 The lead inspector and at least one inspector from each inspectorate will attend.
-The local area will be asked to keep attendance to a minimum to enable manageable and effective dialogue. - 41.
-The individuals from the local agencies are encourage to engage in a dialogue about the evidence supporting the findings to help them: - understand the key evidence on which the findings are based - understand the strengths and areas for development likely to appear in the letter of findings - disseminate the findings throughout the partnership accurately to help them build on their strengths and inform discussions about improvement. - 42.
+The local area will be asked to keep attendance to a minimum to enable manageable and effective dialogue. - 43.
+The individuals from the local agencies are encourage to engage in a dialogue about the evidence supporting the findings to help them: - understand the key evidence on which the findings are based - understand the strengths and areas for development likely to appear in the letter of findings - disseminate the findings throughout the partnership accurately to help them build on their strengths and inform discussions about improvement. - 44.
 The lead inspector will outline the overall findings.
 Then the inspection team will outline the key evidence supporting these.
-Inspectors should share an analysed, prioritised and themed summary of the evidence that demonstrates the strengths and areas for development found across the scope of the inspection. - 43.
-The presentation of findings should not be scripted.
-Inspectors will invite discussion about what the findings mean.
-The inspection team should be clear about what will make the most difference in the area and for the children the local agencies help, protect and care for. - 44.
-Where there are particular issues for an individual agency where an inspectorate might consider taking further action independently, it will offer a separate meeting with that agency. - 45.
+Inspectors should share an analysed, prioritised and themed summary of the evidence that demonstrates the strengths and areas for development found across the scope of the inspection.

+- 45. Inspectors will invite discussion about what the findings mean.
+The inspection team should be clear about what will make the most difference in the area and for the children the local agencies help, protect and care for. - 46.
+Where there are particular issues for an individual agency where an inspectorate might consider taking further action independently, it will offer a separate meeting with that agency. - 47.
 Inspection findings are subject to quality assurance processes after the fieldwork has finished.
 In the vast majority of inspections, the provisional findings discussed at the feedback meeting will not change.